Invasion of Astro-Monster: Special effects

 The film's special effects were directed by Eiji Tsuburaya, while Teruyoshi Nakano served as the assistant special effects director.
 An Oxberry optical printer was used to composite the actors and saucers on the beach.
 The Godzilla Shie victory dance was added after Yoshio Tsuchiya suggested it to Tsuburaya, who was already supportive about anthropomorphizing monster characters with comical traits.
 Godzilla performer Haruo Nakajima, effects cinematographer Sadamasa Arikawa, and director Ishirō Honda were against the inclusion of the dance.
 Nakano recalled that audiences were divided over the dance.
 The design of the P1 rocket and astronaut suits were influenced by NASA's Project Gemini missions.
 Several P1 models were produced, with the biggest reaching 3 meters tall.

 In one scene, the effects crew wanted to show the 3-meter P1 lift from a low angle, however, its size would have exposed the top edge of the Planet X set.
 Against company policy, special effects art director Yasuyuki Inoue broke the sound stage floor, and dug a hole to allow the P1 to rise from the subterranean base.
 Inoue later got in trouble after the hole was discovered, however, Inoue would later repeat this technique in Destroy All Monsters.
 The smoke effects in the Lake Myojin scenes were created by filling a thermos bottle with liquid nitrogen and destroying them underwater to create a chemical reaction.
 Effects animator Sadao Iizuka created the transport tractor beam and designed it after a Neon club sign he saw in Shibuya ward.

 For Godzilla, a new suit was produced by Teizo Toshimitsu.
-The new suit removed the kneecaps from the previous two film, the breast bone is slightly retained and deemphasized, the dorsal fins are less pointed, and the eyes are enlarged.
+The new suit removed the kneecaps from the previous two films, the breast bone was slightly retained and deemphasized, the dorsal fins were less pointed, and the eyes were enlarged.
 The pupils were built to be moved from left to right.
 The suits for King Ghidorah and Rodan were recycled from the previous film, albeit with some alterations.
 For Ghidorah, the suit was repainted with a darker shade of gold, with fewer details on the faces due to settled rubber.
 For Rodan, the bulky tops on the wings were flattened and thinned.
 The melting radar dish model was independently built by a chief carpenter, Keiki Tanaka.